Iowa Court Records

 - The date of arrest and prospective release dates

 Under Section 22.1 of the Iowa Open Records Law, Iowa inmate records generally fall under the category of public records.
-Therefore, members of the public have the right to inspect and copy Iowa inmate records, and also disseminate the record or the information found in it.
+Therefore, members of the public have the right to inspect and copy Iowa inmate records and disseminate the records or information found in them.
 Section 904.601(1) of the Iowa Code also confirms this provision.

 The central repository for Iowa inmate records is the Iowa Department of Corrections.
 Interested persons may also obtain records of persons incarcerated in Iowa county and city jails from the relevant Sheriff’s Offices.